-Trustee process shall be sought by filing, with the complaint or during the pendency of the action, a motion for approval of attachment on trustee process.
+Trustee process shall be sought by filing with the complaint a motion for approval of attachment on trustee process.
 The motion shall be supported by affidavit or affidavits meeting the requirements set forth in Rule 4A(i).
-Except as provided in subdivision (i) of this rule, the motion and affidavit or affidavits shall be served upon the defendant in the manner prescribed in either Rule 4 or as permitted by Rule 5.
+Except as provided in subdivision (i) of this rule, the motion and affidavit or affidavits with notice of hearing thereon shall be served upon the defendant in the manner prescribed in Rule 4 at the same time the summons and complaint are served upon the defendant.